 Keep It Simple and Informative

-Content must provide useful information in a simple, easy-to-read format.
+Content must provide useful and helpful information in a simple, easy-to-read format.
 This type of content can result in higher retention rates for law firms.
-Optimizing your content for mobile devices is as important as developing a built-to-convert website, building a strong backlink portfolio, and other essential components of law firm SEO.
+Optimizing your content for mobile devices is as important as developing a built-to-convert website, building a strong backlink portfolio, and other essential components of SEO for lawyers.